Home » Blogs » In the Wild » The Many Uses of Mulberries

 Fish eat ripe mulberries, too, especially channel catfish and common carp.
 Mulberries make for superb summer fishing bait, particularly where mulberry tree branches hang over the water of ponds, lakes, reservoirs and rivers.
 Some anglers tie and use mulberry flies to catch catfish and carp.

-One cautionary note to pass along regarding the mulberry trees in your neighborhood or neck of the woods.
+One cautionary note to pass along regarding the mulberry trees in your neighborhood or area.
 When talking with the landowner to get permission to pick mulberries from a given piece of property other than your own, make certain those trees have not been sprayed or treated with harmful chemicals or are not subject to a lot of vehicle exhaust fumes along roads.

-If you do plan to eat mulberries raw, keep in mind they have a very short life in the refrigerator, about 3 days (which is why you don’t see them fresh in the store).
+If you do plan to eat mulberries raw, keep in mind they have a very short life in the refrigerator, about 3 days (which is why you do not see them fresh in the store).
 So, don’t collect a bunch and then waste them.
-However, you can dehydrate mulberries in the sun, just make wild animals cannot get to them and bring them in at night, or put them in a dehydrator.
+However, you can dehydrate mulberries in the sun; just make wild animals cannot get to them and bring them in at night, or put them in a dehydrator.
 Once they are fully dry, they will keep all year!
 Dried mulberries are a wonderful snack treat in the winter.
-Some folks even freeze their mulberries and blend them into smoothies at a later date.
+Some folks even freeze their mulberries and blend them into smoothies later.

 Tips for Bulk Harvesting Mulberries